SAM-e Depression Treatment: Can S-Adenosyl-L-Methionine Treat Depression?

 SAM-e (S-adenosyl L-methionine) is a compound that can be naturally produced in the human body.
 It is often sold over the counter as a supplement in the United States.
 In other countries, it may be used as a prescription medication for treating depression and other ailments.

-Research on using SAM-e as a depression treatment is inconclusive.
+Research on using SAM-e as a depression treatment is still not definitive.
 Some studies report that SAM-e is effective, but the studies don’t often contain a representative sample of participants, so more research may be necessary.
 Please speak with a medical professional before taking any supplement or medication, as they may cause side effects or interact with existing treatments, vitamins, or supplements you take.

-In the United States, forms of treatment not officially classified as medicine or controlled by the Food and Drug Administration (FDA) often meet skepticism.
+In the US, dietary supplements are regulated differently from prescription medications, which can make their effectiveness and safety harder to evaluate.
 Some natural remedies receive little attention in clinical trials, so determining their degree of effectiveness can be challenging.
-However, there are a few studies on SAM-e.
+However, there are a few studies on S-adenosyl methionine (SAM-e).

-While it has not gained much notoriety in the US, the compound is a prescription medication in Europe and has been the subject of several studies.
+While it has not gained widespread use or attention in the US, in some European countries, it has been used as a prescription treatment and has been the subject of multiple studies.
 In these studies, researchers have introduced SAM-e orally, intravenously, and intramuscularly, and the doses have ranged from 300 to 3200 milligrams daily.
-While some variation exists, most experiments support SAM-e as a treatment for mood challenges and depression.
-Often, these results are based on comparing its effects to a placebo.
+While some variation exists, some studies have suggested SAM-e may help with depressive symptoms, but the overall evidence remains mixed.

 Conflicting SAM-e depression treatment research